FarronF/limerick-council-meetings/meetings/2022/11/08-Meeting of the Joint Policing Sub-Committee of the Municipal District of Adare-Rathkeale/Minutes - Meeting of the Joint Policing Sub-Committee of the Municipal District of Adare-Rathkeale - 16th November 2021.md

 area.
 In addition, she advised the Gardaí are unable to follow through on these crimes

-unless a statement is made.---
+unless a statement is made.
+---
 Detective Sergeant Reidy advised there are a number of operations in place at the

 moment to target criminal drug activity in the District and further advised there has been